datacraft360degree-page/Aniruddha-Business-Portal/README.md

           const checkInTime = new Date(b.checkIn).getTime();
           const threeDaysMs = 3 * 24 * 60 * 60 * 1000;

-          // POINT 2: Identify if booking is Live or Closed if (now >= checkInTime) {
+          // Once check-out time is over, booking is treated as Closed if (now >= checkInTime) {
             isLiveOrClosedBooking = true;
           }